Edison-Watch/open-edison/README.md

 Connect AI to your data/software securely without risk of data exfiltration.
 Gain visibility, block threats, and get alerts on the data your agent is reading/writing.
 No more "approve fatigue" with the MCP tool-call approvals.

-OpenEdison solves the [lethal trifecta problem](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/), which can cause agent hijacking & dat exfiltration by malicious actors.
+OpenEdison solves the [lethal trifecta problem](https://simonwillison.net/2025/Jun/16/the-lethal-trifecta/), which can cause agent hijacking & data exfiltration by malicious actors.

 <p align="center">